 Here’s a common scenario:

-You’re out to dinner and having a conversation with your spouse, but you didn’t quite get the last thing they said.
+You’re at the dinner table and having a conversation with your spouse, but you didn’t quite get the last thing they said.
 You ask them to repeat it, but still can’t understand what was said.
-For whatever reason, you just can’t distinguish what your spouse is saying from all the background noise in the restaurant.
+For whatever reason, you just can’t distinguish what your spouse is saying from all the background noise of your kids’ chatter.
 Finally, you just nod and vaguely agree with what you think your spouse is talking about and quickly change the subject.

 Sound familiar?
 While some people call this “hard of hearing,” it’s actually an early warning sign of hearing loss.
 Either way, though, you understand that there’s something wrong with your hearing.
 But what about the less obvious, unexpected symptoms of early hearing loss?
-Here are three signs you should look out for that could predict hearing loss in the future:
+Here are three signs you should look out for.

 You Avoid Telephone Calls